Emreysrcl/WeatherWebApp/README.md

 -npm start
 *The server will start on http://localhost:3000*

  ## Usage

- - Home Page: Displays the list of games with options to sort them.
+- Search for Weather: Use the search bar on the home page to enter a city and fetch its weather details.
-- Add New Game: Accessed via the "Add a Game" button.
-Fill in the form to add a new game.
+- Forecast Details: View a 5-day weather forecast for the searched location.

  ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

  ## License

 Distributed under the MIT License.
 See [MIT License](https://opensource.org/licenses/MIT) for more information.

  ## Contact

 Emre Yaşar Çal - X [@Zaytexss](https://twitter.com/Zaytexss) - 2003ysr@gmail.com